By Jon Chase.

-The frenzy and fearlessness of Japanese Kamikaze pilots has since been attributed to their being cranked on speed.
+The frenzy and fearlessness of Japanese Kamikaze pilots have since been attributed to their being cranked on speed.

 Which weren’t considered to be addictive, we’re creating severe health problems.

-A somewhat serious issue since US and British forces consumed some 150 million speed pills during WWII.
+A somewhat severe issue since U.S. and British forces consumed some 150 million speed pills during WWII.

 For instance, at one U.S. military prison in 1945, a quarter of the population was found to be strung out, agitated and hallucinating.

-Due to a habit of eating the amphetamine strips from Benzedrine inhalers (which were five times the normal dose).
+Due to a habit of eating the amphetamine strips from Benzedrine inhalers (which were five times the usual dose).

 Following WWII, the U.S. began testing the effects of the speed American troops were consuming and found

-that not only did sleep-deprived volunteers exhibit faster reaction time and better and-eye coordination,
+that not only did sleep-deprived volunteers exhibit faster reaction time and better hand-eye coordination,

-but they also showed a complete restoration of normal functionality.
+but they also showed a complete restoration of standard functionality.
 Win-win!